bigskysoftware/htmx/www/examples/file-upload.md

     </form>
 ```

-Note that this hyperscript allows you to destructure properties from `details` into variables directly
+Note that hyperscript allows you to destructure properties from `details` directly into variables